lanl-aea/waves/docs/tutorial_cubit_fierro.rst

 .. warning::

    The Fierro tutorial requires a different compute environment than the other tutorials.
-The following commands create a dedicated environment is created for the use of this tutorial.
+The following commands create a dedicated environment for the use of this tutorial.
 You can also use your existing tutorial environment environment if you add the `FierroMechanics`_ channel and install the ``fierro-cpu`` and ``meshio`` packages.

 `SCons`_, `WAVES`_, and `Fierro`_ can be installed in a `Conda`_ environment with the `Conda`_ package manager.
 See the